gamehelp16/site-old/_posts/2015-12-28-the-gold-factory-cipher-answers.md

 > Om s ept;f gi;; pg n;pvld

-For this one you will need to look at your keyboard (a QWERTY keyboard, specifically).
+For this one you will need to look at your keyboard (a [US standard QWERTY keyboard](https://upload.wikimedia.org/wikipedia/commons/3/3a/Qwerty.svg), specifically).
 Simply replace each character with the letter on the left side of that character on your keyboard.
 The answer is `In a world full of blocks`.

 2000 gold bars has been earned!
 Now you have <span id="gb-3200">3200</span> gold bars.